ivmai/bdwgc/doc/gcdescr.md

   * Programs with a large root set size and little live heap memory will expand the heap to amortize the cost of scanning the roots.
-  * GC v5 actually collect more frequently in non-incremental mode.
+  * GC actually collect more frequently in non-incremental mode.
 The large block allocator usually refuses to split large heap blocks once the garbage collection threshold is reached.
 This often has the effect of collecting well before the heap fills up, thus reducing fragmentation and working set size at the expense of GC time.
-GC v6 chooses an intermediate strategy depending on how much large object allocation has taken place in the past.
+(If the collector is configured not to unmap unused pages, GC chooses an intermediate strategy depending on how much large object allocation has taken place in the past.)
-  (If the collector is configured to unmap unused pages, GC v6 uses the strategy of GC v5.)
   * In calculating the amount of allocation since the last collection we give partial credit for objects we expect to be explicitly deallocated.
 Even if all objects are explicitly managed, it is often desirable to collect